cafali/SnapKey/README.md

 Wayland/Sway sessions currently have no proper way to get realtime input device events without some workarounds that aren't usage comfortable.

+Hyprland may get support; being Wayland similar, it has differences and support for libraries that may allow for realtime input.

 For the Linux Users out there, check out the **[guide](https://github.com/cafali/SnapKey/issues/4#issuecomment-2251568839)** by @Dillacorn on how to run SnapKey on Linux.